brookewoolley/debugging_exercise_1/README.md

 ## Instructions

 The goal is to get all the tests in the `spec/` directory passing.
+You can assume the tests correctly specify the desired behaviour.

 1. Fork this repo.